 He has received numerous awards for his research and was the sole recipient of the NCCTG junior faculty grant from the Mayo Clinic.

 Keola K. Beale, MD, was inspired to become an oncologist after losing both his father and grandfather to cancer during his medical training.
-An avid researcher, he enjoys participating in Kaiser Permanente's large oncology clinical trials program, and strives to communicate in a way that is both informative and empathetic—treating every patient as he would a loved one.
+An avid researcher, he enjoys participating in Kaiser Permanente's large oncology clinical trials program.
+Dr. Beale strives to communicate with his patients in a way that is both informative and empathetic, treating every patient as he would a loved one.

 Kelly Shimabukuro, MD, is a member of several professional organizations, including the American Society of Clinical Oncology and the American Society of Hematology.
 Additionally, she has a background in HIV malignancies and served as a member of the AIDS Malignancy Consortium.
 At the International Conference on Malignancies in AIDS and Other Acquired Immunodeficiencies, Dr. Shimabukuro presented her clinical research on AIDS-associated Kaposi Sarcoma.